aalto-trafficsense/regular-routes-devops/migration/README.md

    * Or with `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json -o regularroutes::srvr2`
    * Or `$ vagrant reload` from the host machine
 1. Test that the database restored properly and everything is working
-    * If you need several iterations, remember to '$ rm Berkshelf.lock' when changing between old and new - otherwise there will be dependency conflicts.
+    * If you need several iterations, remember to '$ rm Berkshelf.lock' when changing between old and new - otherwise installation halts with dependency conflicts.
 1. Do it for real
     * Make sure you have a backup somewhere if everything fails.
     * Remember the points about disk space.
     * This time the pg_dump should be extracted after stopping the regularroutes services but before stopping postgres, so letting the pg_dump run in `pre-migration.sh` may make sense.
     * If using the default dump location with `pre-migration.sh`, also `post-migration.sh` can be run for pg_restore.
+1. Check default, clean old postgres
+    * If removed, the old 9.x postgresql may still be jumping up as the default during restarts etc. Check `/etc/postgresql/$VERSION/main/postgresql.conf` to change the default behaviour.
+    * If the old one can be removed, can do it with `$ sudo pg_dropcluster 9.4 main --stop`